Mancer1/PULSE-payload-simulation/README.md

 # PULSE-payload-simulation

 This is the payload simulation team of the PULSE Project.
-Our goal is to simulate real time scenario of a Spacepix3 model while in orbit and classify the particles that are hitting the sensor.
+Our goal is to simulate real time scenario of a Spacepix3 sensor while in orbit using Allpix and classify the particles that are hitting the sensor.

 ## Tools used: